 Master of Public Health (MPH)

-The MPH program prepares students for careers as public health professionals working to improve health care planning, delivery, assessment, and outcomes.
-Students will gain experiences that relate directly to current public health challenges including primary care, nutrition, mental health, and substance abuse.
+The MPH program prepares you for a career as a public health professional working to improve health care planning, delivery, assessment, and outcomes.
+You will gain experience that relates directly to current public health challenges including primary care, nutrition, mental health, and substance abuse.

 Public health professionals and practitioners work in the public, private, and non-profit sectors to improve health outcomes for individuals and communities.
 Professionals in the public health field can expect to:

 - Use a broad range of disciplines to assess and address complex public health issues.

 - Conceptualize, develop, and evaluate population health interventions.

 - Conduct public health research to advance scientific knowledge.

 - Advocate, evaluate, and/or study health care policies and delivery systems.

 - Apply culturally sensitive strategies to address health disparities among diverse populations.